 Which of these two options do you prefer?
 Why?

-Which option do you think would be the most effective for finding your records quickly?
+Which option would be the most effective for you for finding the records you want quickly?

 Thank you for your feedback!

 Post-test questions

 Ok, we are finished with all the tasks for today.
 Thank you very much.
 Before we end today, I would like to go over a few questions to wrap this session up.